“Education is not the learning of facts but the training of the mind to think.” - Albert Einstein

 • Encourage students to do their homework on the night it is, all homework tasks are essential to support learning in lessons

-• Videos of all topics studied can be found on Corbett maths, mymaths and Mathswatch which are great if students need some extra support
+• Videos of all topics studied can be found on Kerboodle, Corbett Maths, DrFrostMaths and Physics & Maths tutor which are great if students need some extra support

 • Remind students to see their teacher before the lesson if they have any questions